Barteus/ml-pumps/README.md

 # ml-pumps

 Open points:
-- introduce Categories when importing dataset
+- introduce Categories when importing datase
-- water_quality - extract abonded or not as new feature?
-- how to handle tree structure?

 Results:
-- nie chce mieć nanów
-- NLP (nltk lib) - kolumny funder itp (tokenize)
+- NLP (nltk lib) - tokenize columns like funder to extract paterns
 - gps height add data
-- remove categories which has less than 100
+- remove categories which has less than 100 examples